How (and Why) To Caption Youtube Videos You Don’t Own

 Other reasons to include captions are that it allows students to watch videos in sound-sensitive environments such as while studying at the library, to aid in comprehension, to help with spelling complex terminology, and to help better understand professors with heavy accents.
 In some cases, it may also be legally required to do so.

-Even if a college doesn’t accept federal funding, some states require that their state colleges observe Section 508 accessibility requirements.
+Even if a college doesn’t accept federal funding, some states require that state colleges observe Section 508 compliance with closed captioning to make video accessible.
 State schools would also be subject to accessibility requirements of Title II of the ADA.
 If an institution of higher education accepts federal funding, they are bound by Section 504 of the Rehabilitation Act to make all resources and communication universally accessible to people with disabilities.
 For deaf or hard of hearing people, that means adding closed captions to videos.
 Many state colleges accept federal funding and thus must caption any video used inside or outside of the classroom as part of coursework.

 Additionally, the Americans with Disabilities Act categorizes all institutions of education as “places of public accommodation” that must not discriminate against people with disabilities.
 This implies that all schools should caption videos used for educational purposes.
 Video captioning requirements extend even to online-only classes.

-Can You Legally Caption YouTube Videos You Don’t Own?
+Can You Caption YouTube Videos You Don’t Own?

 Many people wonder if there is a conflict between copyright law and accessibility law for online video.
 Typically, providing accessible educational content is considered fair use in copyright law.
-What you do not want to do is illegally copy, publish, or distribute the video.
+What you do not want to do is illegally copy, publish, or distribute the video for the sake of Section 508-related closed captioning compliance.
 Fortunately, there is a simple way of transcribing and captioning videos without republishing them – using the 3Play Plugin!

 The best solution for captioning a web video you don’t own is using 3Play Media’s 3Play Plugin.
 The 3Play Plugin is a free tool that allows publishers to create a fully interactive and accessible video experience for viewers.
 It enables users to add captions, interactive transcripts, audio description, and SEO to videos they don’t own – including videos on YouTube.
 The 3Play Plugin is also customizable and compatible with most video players and publishing platforms, including LMS systems.